jnozzi/cocoadev.com/markdown/NSConditionLock.md

 When a watching thread gets something to deal with, it grabs the lock (ignoring the condition) and marks its source as unwatched again before rocking the lock to 0.
 It then goes off, does its processing, before repeating the cycle by waiting for the lock to reach condition 0.

-A little analysis confirms this has the desired effect - every source will be watched by a thread if one is available, and the shared memory will be adequately protected from data races (see General/SynchronizationPoints) by the condition lock.
+A little analysis confirms this has the desired effect - every source will be watched by a thread if one is available, and the shared memory will be adequately protected from data races (see SynchronizationPoints) by the condition lock.

 ----**The hazards**----

-Systems using General/NSConditionLock**'s have to be careful to avoid General/DeadLock.
-They are also susceptible to General/PriorityInversion, since they are by definition a means of blocking until a condition is true, but this is less relevant to most Cocoa programmers.
+Systems using NSConditionLock**'s have to be careful to avoid DeadLock.
+They are also susceptible to PriorityInversion, since they are by definition a means of blocking until a condition is true, but this is less relevant to most Cocoa programmers.

 ----**Example codes**----

-* General/NSConditionLockMultiJobExample
+* NSConditionLockMultiJobExample
-* General/ProducersAndConsumerModel
+* ProducersAndConsumerModel